-- The DSL has overall responsibility for online safety within the Setting but will liaise with other members of staff, for example the Trust's CIO, IT technicians and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-bullying policy, Behaviour policy, Online Safety Policy and Staff Code of Conduct and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Leigh Academy Bearsted uses a wide range of technology.
-This includes: computers, laptops, tablets and other digital devices, the internet, our Google learning platform, Brom Com intranet and email systems. - All Academy owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place - Leigh Academy Bearsted recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras, wearable technology and any other electronic devices with imaging and/or sharing capabilities.
-In accordance with KCSIE and EYFS: - Leigh Academy Bearsted has appropriate Online Safety, BYOD (staff and students) Acceptable Use Templates (AUPs) which are shared and understood by all members of the community.
-These policies can be found on the staff intranet/ and our staff website.
+- The DSL has overall responsibility for online safety within the Academy but will liaise with other members of staff, for example the Trust's CIO, IT technicians and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-bullying policy, Behaviour policy, Online Safety Policy and Staff Code of Conduct and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures.

+- Leigh Academy Bearsted uses a wide range of technology.
+This includes: computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All Academy owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place - Leigh Academy Bearsted recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras, wearable technology and any other electronic devices with imaging and/or sharing capabilities.
+In accordance with KCSIE and EYFS Leigh Academy Bearsted has appropriate Online Safety, BYOD (staff and students) Acceptable Use Templates (AUPs) which are shared and understood by all members of the community.
+These policies can be found on the website.

-6.2 Appropriate filtering and monitoring on school/college devices and networks
+6.2 Appropriate filtering and monitoring on Academy devices and networks